andavazgar/SetGame/README.md

 # SetGame
-Assignments 3 & 4 for [Stanford University's course CS193p](https://cs193p.sites.stanford.edu) (Developing Applications for iOS) of Spring 2021.
+Assignments 3 & 4 for [Stanford University's course CS193p](https://cs193p.sites.stanford.edu) (Developing Applications for iOS) of Spring 2021.\
+The goal of this assignment is to understand the animation mechanisms (Implicit, Explicit and Transition).

 ## Assignment Instructions